 Why Your Managers Are Failing Gen Z

-Manager ignorance of cognitive differences is creating workplace friction and driving away your most critical talent pool
+Manager ignorance of cognitive differences is creating workplace friction and driving away your most critical talent pool.

 The "Entitled Generation" Myth